 Now it’s time to focus on other expenses.
 Those with little babies take note: It’s never too early to think about college.
 Bear in mind, though, that financial advisers strongly advise that retirement savings should be your first priority.

-“I see people who, early on in their careers, shorted themselves on retirement savings because they were planing for a child’s college instead,” says Gail Cunningham, a counselor at Consumer Credit Counseling Service in Dallas, and whose clients include retirees struggling to keep up with debts.
+“I see people who, early on in their careers, shorted themselves on retirement savings because they were planing for a child’s college instead,” says Gail Cunningham, a spokeswoman for the National Foundation for Credit Counseling.
 “But when you go to college, there are work-study programs, grants, loans.
 There are scholarships.
 There are no plans like this to help with retirement.
 I’m not saying forget about college, but don’t neglect retirement, either.”

 If you are determined to help your kid pay for Harvard, start early.
 Like any other big-ticket expense, it’s easier to save a little bit over the long haul than trying to play catch-up when your kids are in high school.

 The good news is that there are plenty of tax-advantaged programs designed to help families maximize their education savings.
 A state-sponsored 529 plan allows earnings to grow and be withdrawn tax-free if the money is spent on bona fide education expenses.
 What’s more, your state may let you claim a deduction for making deposits.